Joe Graf Jr. (@joegrafjr) is a 25-year-old rising star on the racing scene.

 While grooming his path like most young drivers across the northeast, Graf stormed onto the ARCA Racing Series in 2018.
-What was supposed to be just a four-race trial blossomed into a full-time job aboard the No. 77 for Chad Bryant Racing.
+What was supposed to be just a six-race trial blossomed into a full-time job aboard the No. 77 for Chad Bryant Racing.

 Receiving unprecedented attention and quickly becoming a fan favorite, Graf honed his skills which led to one win, six top-five and eight top-10 finishes – even though the rookie lacked stock car experience.

 Graf Jr. also went into the record books during the 2018 ARCA season by being apart of the series’ closest finish in history at the famed Talladega (Ala.)
 Superspeedway where Graf Jr. and Zane Smith finished in a statistical tie.
 Smith was granted the win only after a review of still-photos at the finish line.

 In 2019, Graf Jr. competed in the ARCA Menards Series for a sophomore season of competition driving the No. 77 EAT SLEEP RACE car for Chad Bryant Racing.
 Throughout a 20-race schedule, Graf Jr. earned one top-five and 13 top-10 finishes and claiming a fifth-place finish in the championship standings.